* ESC - закрити вікно пошуку

 photo courtesy of Maksym Kryvtsov

 I started reading “For Whom The Bell Tolls” at the beginning of April 2022.
 The main hero was to blow up the bridge, and it was April.
 And I felt it so deep.
 Especially knowing the fact that being at war you can live a whole life in two days.
 “Slaughterhouse 5” is great, too.
 I have even tattooed two phrases from the book on my forearm.
-Psalms tell much about the war, by the way.
-To be precise about separate battles.
+The Psalms, incidentally, speak volumes about war, or more precisely, about individual battles.

-I’ve been listening to “Badass” by Chartsyzy, a month already.
-I would also like to have the strength to accept death with a smile on my face, just as the end of a story.
+For about a month, I’ve been listening to ‘Badass’ by Chartsyzy.
+I hope to have the strength to face death with a smile, as if it’s merely the end of a story.

-– I think we are all cowards.
+I think we are all cowards.
 We are afraid of ourselves, afraid of loneliness.
-So there’s always someone you can turn to and who will accept you as you are.
+So there’s always a need for someone you can turn to and who will accept you as you are.

 – So, religion is about fear?
 What else?